alimuratov/hh_mapviz/README.md

 ## Notes

-1. Note that the mapproxy process will run as the user who owns the ~/mapproxy folder.
+### Google Terms & Conditions

-2. Google Terms & Conditions: In 2013 there was [some discussion](http://gis.stackexchange.com/questions/56982/how-to-use-mapproxy-to-serve-wms-from-reprojected-google-maps-tiles) about Google's Terms & Conditions stating that you are only allowed to access the tiles through Google's API (ie. not MapProxy).
-I'm not aware if this is still the case.
+In 2013 there was [some discussion](http://gis.stackexchange.com/questions/56982/how-to-use-mapproxy-to-serve-wms-from-reprojected-google-maps-tiles) about Google's Terms & Conditions stating that you are only allowed to access the tiles through Google's API (ie. not MapProxy).